guyewhite/guyewhite.github.io/_posts/2022-10-03-how-to-create-a-kontakt-7-instrument-part-3.md

     end on
     ```
     Notice how the function called `resetRun` must appear above those callbacks that utilize this function.
 Through the utilization of this function, we are *abstracting away*, or simplifying, our code by taking a task that took six lines of code and reducing it down to a single line of code.
-Abstraction of this nature will become of particular importance as you develop as a Kontakt Script Language developer.
+Abstraction of this nature will become of particular importance as you develop as a KSP developer.

 ### Congratulations